See Also Fixed-Price Model Contract

 There will always be variations in bids, and it is not uncommon for bids to vary by 10% or more.
 If one bidder is dramatically lower than the others, however, perhaps he made an estimating error or interpreted the plans differently.
 If all bidders were asked to submit an itemized schedule of values, you may be able to quickly see where the problem is.
 Accepting a bid that you think is in error is asking for trouble, as the contractor will either try to make up for the shortfall through change orders, cut corners elsewhere – or possibly not complete the job at all.

-If bids are all over the map, there’s good chance that the plans and specs are vague and incomplete, and that different bidders have somewhat different houses in mind.
+If bids are all over the map, there’s good chance that the plans and specs are vague and incomplete, and that different bidders have somewhat different houses or projects in mind.
 You’ll need to scrutinize the bids to find out what each includes and excludes.

 Call references.
 A good place to start is to call the references of the low bidder and any other bidder you are strongly considering.
 Prepare a written set of questions to ask each reference and write down their answers.
 Important questions are: